veselov/asciidoctor-adoc/README.md

 - To build the current version, run `bundler exec rake build`; the gem will be placed in the `pkg/` directory.
 - To release a new version:
-    1. update the date in `asciidoctor-adoc.gemspec`, remove `.dev` from the version in `lib/asciidoctor-adoc/version.rb`, run `bundler lock`, and commit the changes;
+    1. update the date in `asciidoctor-asciidoc.gemspec`, remove `.dev` from the version in `lib/asciidoctor-asciidoc/version.rb`, run `bundler lock`, and commit the changes;
     2. run `bundler exec rake release`; and
-    3. increment the version in `lib/asciidoctor-adoc/version.rb` (adding `.dev`), run `bundler lock`, and commit the changes.
+    3. increment the version in `lib/asciidoctor-asciidoc/version.rb` (adding `.dev`), run `bundler lock`, and commit the changes.